States shuffle poll locations to protect seniors from virus

 Brookdale also suspended all planned group outings, meaning it couldn’t take residents by bus to the new voting location.
 Some residents drove themselves or got rides from relatives or friends to the alternative polling place.

-In Michigan, two private senior facilities requested polling places in their buildings be relocated because of coronavirus concerns, Michigan Secretary of State spokesman Jake Rollow said in an email.
+In Michigan, two private senior facilities requested that polling places in their buildings be relocated because of coronavirus concerns, Secretary of State spokesman Jake Rollow said in an email.

 For most people, the new coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
 The vast majority of people who get it recover.

-As Ohio, Florida, Illinois and Arizona prepare to vote next week, officials are taking varying approaches to the virus threat.
+As Arizona, Florida, Illinois and Ohio prepare to vote next week, officials are taking varying approaches to the virus threat.

+In Florida's Palm Beach County, elections supervisor Wendy Sartory Link is moving 16 polling places out of assisted living facilities so their patients will not be exposed to voters from the community.
+She has found replacements for 10 at schools, churches and city halls, and believes she'll be able to relocate the other six.

+“The health and safety of their residents have to come first,” she said.

 "We're doing our best to accommodate everybody to make sure that we get the kind of vote turnout that we expect," he said.